zaphosting/docs/docs/contribution-blogs.md

 Once your final draft is accepted, we will reply to your ticket and let you know about key details regarding this.
 This includes providing information about when we plan to schedule your blog post, as well as your reward payment for completing your blog post successfully.

 :::info
 The reward for this type of contribution will depend on a couple of factors, most notably the quality and scale of content written, alongside other criteria that are evaluated by the ZAP Contributions Team.
-Read more about our criteria in our [Contribution Rewards guide](contribution-rewards.md).
+Read more about our criteria in our [Rewards](contribution-rewards.md).
 :::

 Congratulations on contributing to our ZAP-Hosting Guides!
 We appreciate all your contributions! 💚